Skip to content

 1. Navigate to Daytona Sandboxes ↗

-3. Select View Forks
+3. Select View Fork Tree

 The fork tree displays each sandbox in the hierarchy along with its current state and creation time, allowing you to trace the lineage of any fork back to its origin.